NewcastleRSE/5gir-docs/install_postgres.md

 Install PostgreSQL on Windows with the following steps:

-1. Download the PostgreSQL 14 installer for Windows from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
+1. Download the PostgreSQL 14 installer for Windows by clicking [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 2. Run the installer as administrator and follow the steps;
 3. Add the directory containing the PostgreSQL executable file `psql.exe` to the Path environment variable.
 In my case,